RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 | Bitcoin (BTC)  | 13010.52 | 338653216.00 | 18402.53 | -0.30 |
 *Table: Multi-output XGBoost Regressor Bitcoin Scores*

-This is due to the degradation in prediction accuracy over wider forecast windows (TODO cite).
+This may be due to the degradation in prediction accuracy over a wider forecast window (90 days).
 In addition, the scores were calculated on unseen data (approximately 1 year), where bitcoin exhibiting a substantial and sudden increase in value.
 Increasing model complexity did not yield significant improvements.
 Removal of highly correlated features (lagged data) and lower ranked features improved performance.

 ### Model Evaluation Results